10 Sachin Tendulkar

 • 51 is the most test century.

-Almost all of the records in the history of batting belong to Sachin Tendulkar.
+Almost all the records in the batting history belong to Sachin.
 The only player to surpass 30,000 runs in international cricket, he scored 15,921 runs in Tests and 18,426 runs in ODIs, respectively.

 With a total of 100 hundred, he holds the record for most centuries in international cricket.
 He participated in the most tests for India, 200.
 He was the first batter in ODI history to record a double century.